 Signs of bruising or lower back scarring from repeated beatings; musculoskeletal issues such as signs of repetitive trauma; work-related injuries or injuries such as back problems from wearing heels for hours walking the streets or neck and jaw problems from frequent, forced oral sex.

 Fractures, old or new, any contractures.
 Cigarette or scald burns.
 Ligature marks/scars around ankles or wrists.
 Signs of scabies, infestations (scalp or body).
 Impetigo.
 Fungal infections.

-Signs of nutritional deficits such as Vitamin D deficiencies from lack of exposure to sunlight, anemia, mineral deficiencies, brittle or fine hair.
+Signs of nutritional deficits such as Vitamin D deficiencies from lack of exposure to sunlight, anemia, or mineral deficiencies; brittle or fine hair.

-Signs of anorexia, bulimia, loss of appetite, malnutrition, severe electrolyte abnormalities.
+Signs of anorexia, bulimia, loss of appetite, malnutrition, and severe electrolyte abnormalities.

-Children may have growth and development abnormalities and dental cavities or misaligned poorly formed teeth.
+Growth and development abnormalities in children, dental cavities, or misaligned poorly formed teeth.